egor83/Jeeqs/README.md

 ## Setting up Development environment

-* Download Pythoin 2.7, and the latest [app engine SDK](https://developers.google.com/appengine/downloads)
+* Download Python 2.7, and the latest [app engine SDK](https://developers.google.com/appengine/downloads)
 * Download and install Pycharm
 * Fork Jeeqs in github so you have a clone of Jeeqs under your username
 * Add github plugin to Pycharm and download the project source into your local